Breakfast in New York

 Breakfast in Diners

 Breakfast in diners is cheap.
-You can get two eggs with toast, potatoes, bacon, coffee, and juice for no more than $8 or $9.
+You can get two eggs with toast, potatoes, bacon, coffee, and juice for around US$10.
 Tipping is important when eating at a diner.
 For paying the tip: give about twice the amount of the tax (found on the receipt).
 A normal tip is about 15% to 20% of the bill, without the tax.
 Check your receipt to see if the tip has been included or not.

 Ellen’s Stardust Diner